medoidai/skrobot/README.md

 ######### Sand Code

-# Define a Notifier (This is optional.
-Also, you can implement any notifier you want, eg: Slack / Jira / Discord)
+# Define a Notifier (This is optional and you can implement any notifier you want, eg: Slack / Jira / Discord)
 class ConsoleNotifier(BaseNotifier):
     def notify (self, message):
         print(message)